tsdh/clj-rpe/README.md

       (succ [_]
         (Int. (inc val))))

-So what do we get when we start with the `Int' zero and traverse 10 `succ` "edges" and then a `val` "edge"?
+So what do we get when we start with the `Int` zero and traverse 10 `succ` "edges" and then a `val` "edge"?

     (rpe (Int.
 0) [rpe-seq [rpe-exp 10 'succ] :val])